marcduiker/building-a-resilient-workflow-with-durable-functions/labs/10_unit_testing.md

 Note that method calls to the orchestrator and activities are async.
 This means your setup code and unit test methods should be able to handle this.

-The unit tests should look something like shown below.
-Note that a new `DurableOrchestrationContextBaseBuilder` class is introduced which sets up the mock of the `IDurableOrchestrationContext`.
+The unit tests should look something like the following:

 ```csharp
 [Fact]